Connect the Dots

 Connect the Dots is a 2-player game.
 Here's how to play:

-• You start with a set of dots.
-(You can play with different numbers of dots and different arrangements of dots.)
+• You start with a set of dots

-In this activity, students start by playing this 2-player game with specific arrangements of dots.
-Then they play a version where one of the players gets to choose where to draw the dots.
-They also explore a solitaire / cooperative version of the game where the goal is to draw as many lines as possible for a given arrangement of dots, and they connect this exploration back to the original 2-player game.
+In this activity, students first try to find a way to draw 4 dots so that they can beat a facilitator at this game if they go 1st.
+Next, they try to find a way to draw 4 dots so that they can beat a facilitator if they go 2nd.
+Then they explore these challenges with 5 dots.
+For 6 dots, the facilitator gets to draw the dots and the students decide whether to go 1st or 2nd.
+Students also explore a solitaire version of the game where the goal is to draw as many lines as possible for a given arrangement of dots, and they connect this exploration back to the original 2-player game.

 Why we like this activity